All Posts

 Enterprise video platforms are becoming a business necessity, with more and more organizations realizing just how powerful videos can be.
 Reports state that conversion rates can increase by 30% thanks to integrating live videos with ecommerce.
 More than 90% of marketers boast good ROI on video content—with 51% saying that video has the best ROI of all their content.

-When it comes to enterprise video strategies, there are endless avenues to try, from live streaming to virtual events to personalized video marketing.
+For developers, integrating video capabilities within applications and workflows unlocks a wide range of possibilities, from live streaming and virtual events to scalable, personalized video marketing.
 Videos are also great for improving internal processes, including team communication, onboarding, and training.

 An EVP helps organizations handle their content from a central location, making them more efficient.
 This also bypasses some of the limitations that consumer-grade video hosting platforms have, like, branding opportunities, access, integration with other business systems, and advanced analytics.